wwarthen/RomWBW/ReadMe.txt

 -   Support for CP/NET networking using Wiznet, MT011 or Serial
 -   Built-in VT-100 terminal emulation support

-RomWBW is distributed as both source code and pre-built ROM and disk images.
-Some of the provided software can be launched directly from the ROM firmware itself:

--   System Monitor
--   Operating Systems (CP/M 2.2, ZSDOS)
--   ROM BASIC (Nascom BASIC and Tasty BASIC)
--   ROM Forth

 A dynamic disk drive letter assignment mechanism allows mapping operating system drive letters to any available disk media.
 Additionally, mass storage devices (IDE Disk, CF Card, SD Card, etc.) support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
-This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device, with up to 128MB accessible at any one time.
+This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of addressable storage on a single device, with up to 128MB accessible at any one time.

-The pre-built ROM firmware images are generally suitable for most users.
-However, it is also very easy to modify and build custom ROM images that fully tailor the firmware to your specific preferences.
-All tools required to build custom ROM firmware under Windows are included – no need to install assemblers, etc. The firmware can also be built using Linux or MacOS after confirming a few standard tools have been installed.
+Included Software

 Multiple disk images are provided in the distribution.
 Most disk images contain a complete, bootable, ready-to-run implementation of a specific